x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 > [!NOTE]
 > If you need more information about the setup, click the **Help** or **Learn More** links.

-3. At the end, make sure your connector validates.
+3. At the end, ensure your connector validates.
 If the connector does not validate, see [Validate connectors](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors) for help resolving issues.

 ### For Classic EAC